WUI Fire Evacuation and Sheltering Considerations — Assessment Planning and Execution

 Consideration

-Wildfires pose unique challenges for evacuations, with rapid spread and unpredictable behavior.
-Lessons from recent disasters like the 2023 Lahaina fire and the 2018 Camp Fire emphasize the importance of proactive evacuation planning.
+Wildfires pose unique challenges for evacuations due to rapid spread and unpredictable behavior.
+Lessons from past disasters, like the 2018 Camp Fire, emphasize the importance of proactive evacuation planning.
 ESCAPE is designed to equip communities with essential knowledge and strategies for wildfire evacuation preparedness.

 Get Started and